 UHS liaisons can also serve as a link to the respective departments within the University and UHS teachers are encouraged to utilize UHS liaisons as a resource anytime throughout the academic year.
 Please e-mail the UHS Office at firstname.lastname@example.org for liaison contact information.

-In an effort to preserve the quality and integrity of the credit offered through the University at Albany, all UHS teachers will be evaluated by the appropriate liaison using a standard evaluation form.
+In an effort to preserve the quality and integrity of the credit offered through the University at Albany, all UHS courses will be evaluated by the appropriate liaison using a standard evaluation form.
 This document is password-protected.
 Please contact the UHS Office for the appropriate password.
 UHS reserves the right to cancel any course that is not taught in a manner consistent with departmental regulations at the University at Albany.
 Additionally, the UHS Program reserves the right to request at any given time, written materials used in the instruction of UHS courses (e.g., sample exams, sample assignments, graded student work, etc.).

-The UHS Program utilizes a standard course evaluation form currently in use for on-campus courses called Student Information Rating Form (SIRF).
+The UHS Program utilizes a standard course evaluation form currently in use for on-campus courses called Student Instructional Rating Form (SIRF).
 This application is web-based for UHS students to evaluate their UHS instructor and course.
 Teachers/students are sent instructions relative to the appropriate time to submit an evaluation.
 Survey results are available to teachers upon request from the UHS Office.
 This evaluation is intended for use by the UHS Office and will be provided only to the UHS teacher.

 The UHS Program reserves the right to cancel any course that is not taught in a manner consistent with departmental regulations at the University at Albany.